drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_11.md

 # OR 3: Lesson Plan Lecture 11
-## Prisoner's Dilemma Tournament
+## Infinitely repeated games

 ### Aims of lecture

-The aims of this lecture will be to have fun.
-Students will be introduced to concepts of repeated games through role play.
+At the end of this lecture students will be to:

+- Calculate payoffs in infinetly repeated games;
+- Analyse equilibrium behaviour in infinitely repeated games;
+- Identify subgame equilibria in infinitely repeared games;

 ### Timeline

 #### Before the lecture

-- Invite the students to read about Axelrod's tournament.
-- Divide class in to 4 teams.
-(8 teams?
-4 in each room?)
+- NA?
+- Video about infinetely repeated games?

 #### During the lecture

 - 0:5 mins

-    - VK: Discuss that we're doing something different today
+    - VK: Recap
     - Students: Listen

+- 5:10 mins

+    - VK: Discussion about effects of inifintely repeating games.
+    - Students: Participate.

+- 10:20 mins

+    - VK: Lecture on calculating payoffs in infinitely repeated games.
+    - Students: Listen

+- 20:35 mins

+    - VK: Lecture on equilibrium behaviour and subgame equilibrium in infinitely repeated games
+    - Students: Listen

-- 5:45 mins
+- 35:45 mins

-    - VK: Run tournament (perhaps semi and finals?)
+    - VK: Lecture on applications of infinitely repeated games.
     - Students: Listen

 - 45:50 mins